unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 ## Content Display Protocol

 In addition to base browser content display protocol like `http`, `https` or `ftp`.
-Blockchain domains can also be configured for distributed content protocol like `ipfs` besides traditional protocols.
+Blockchain domains can also be configured for distributed content protocol like `ipfs`.
 It is strongly recommended for a browser to support the following distributed protocols:

 * [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System#:~:text=The%20InterPlanetary%20File%20System%20(IPFS,namespace%20connecting%20all%20computing%20devices.) defining `ipfs://` protocol
 * [BZZ](https://swarm-guide.readthedocs.io/en/stable/architecture.html#the-bzz-protocol) defining `bzz://` protocol

-A browser may support any of traditional or distributed protocols.
+A browser may support any of traditional or distributed protocols that would still make crypto domains websites displayable.

 ## Records related to browser resolution